 A memory location is just an atom (that is, a name).
-The value found at a location $\ell$ is obtained by indirection through a memory (or store).
-A memory $\mu$ is a finite mapping of locations to closed values.
+The value found at a location l is obtained by indirection through a memory (or store).
+A memory μ is a finite mapping of locations to closed values.

-A configuration is a pair $t/\mu$ of a term and a store.
+A configuration is a pair t/μ of a term and a store.

-We maintain a no-dangling-pointers invariant: the locations that appear in t or in the image of $\mu$ are in the domain of $\mu$ .
+The semantics (next slide) maintains a no-dangling-pointers invariant: the locations that appear in t or in the image of μ are in the domain of μ .

 Initially, the store is empty, and the term contains no locations, because, by convention, memory locations cannot appear in source programs.
+So, the invariant holds.